Alison Damick, Manager of Laboratory of Environmental Archaeology, Associate Curator of Environmental Archaeology,

 Housed within the university’s McClung Museum of Natural History & Culture, LEA provides a practical institutional mechanism for faculty collaboration, student experiential learning, and continuing education.
 LEA fulfills a unique role for researchers, students, and private companies by providing guidance and support to a variety of disciplines including archaeology, geoarchaeology, historical ecology, engineering, soil and agricultural sciences, environmental sciences, geology, geomorphology, and botany.

-Available Services and Equipment
+Order Services and Rent Equipment

 - Particle Size Distribution